- Start dateSeptember

 Students taking the Postgraduate Certificate (PgCert) course variant are able to choose to study, and will be awarded, either the PgCert in Communications Electronic Warfare or PgCert in Sensors Electronic Warfare.

 A Military Electronic Systems Engineering graduate achieves a high level of understanding and detailed knowledge of military communications and sensor systems with particular regard to electronic warfare.
 In addition, the MSc course enables the student to carry out an in-depth investigation into an area of electronic warfare to further enhance their analytical capability.
 Successful graduates of this course should be fully equipped for roles in defence intelligence, systems development and acquisition, involving the specification and analysis of such systems, working individually or as part of a team.

 A comprehensive suite of visits to industrial and services establishments consolidates the learning process, ensuring the taught subject matter is directly relevant and current.
 Some visits are restricted to Five Eyes nations only (i.e. Aus/Can/UK/US/NZ).
 Please contact us for more information.

-The PgCert will comprise of six core modules accumulating 60 credits, after successful completion the award of PgCert Military Electronic Systems Engineering: Foundations is available
+The PgCert will comprise six core modules accumulating 60 credits; after successful completion the award of PgCert Military Electronic Systems Engineering: Foundations is available.

-MSc students must complete a taught phase consisting of twelve modules, followed by an individual dissertation in a relevant topic.
-PgDip students must complete a taught phase consisting of twelve modules.
+MSc students must complete a taught phase consisting of 12 modules, followed by an individual dissertation on a relevant topic.
+PgDip students must complete a taught phase consisting of 12 modules.
 PgCert students must complete a taught phase consisting of six specified modules.

 The project aim is for the student to undertake an extensive analytical research project using appropriate research methodology, involving simulation and modelling, measurements, experimentation, data collection and analysis.
 This will enable students to develop and demonstrate their technical expertise, independent learning abilities and critical research skills in a specialist subject area relevant to the field of study of the course.